-Presidio Surgery Center is an ambulatory surgery facility which has been providing high quality care to patients in San Francisco since 1989.
+Presidio Surgery Center is an ambulatory surgery facility that has been providing high-quality care to patients in San Francisco since 1989.
 Modern medical advances have made it possible for an adult or child to have non-emergency surgery and return home the same day.
-We are accredited by The Joint Commission (www.jointcommission.org) and Medicare Certified, meeting the highest quality standards, and consistently exceeding national benchmarks for safety.
+We are accredited by The Joint Commission jointcommission.org and Medicare Certified, meeting the highest quality standards, and consistently exceeding national benchmarks for safety.

 This affordable and convenient alternative to overnight hospitalization has earned us a reputation as the region’s “Center of Excellence for Outpatient Surgery”.